This is a rare ripe pu-erh tea, it is made from Cha Tou, the unique tea lumps formed naturally during fermentation.

-Tea was produced not long ago and not aged for a long time, yet it already gives a smooth and rich drinking sensation with a herbal-like note and a woodsy flavor like camphor or caramel, with a comfortable incense undertone, deep aftertaste, with a clean taste and no mustiness.
+Tea was produced not long ago and not aged for a long time, yet it already gives a smooth and rich drinking sensation with a herbal-like note and a woodsy flavor like camphor or caramel, with a comfortable incense undertone, deep finishing down the throat, with a clean taste and no mustiness.
 Based on my experience, this tea will become even better if you manage to keep it longer.

 Naturally formed lump by Actinomycetes

 Cha Tou is very rare even in China domestic tea market.
 Cha Tou is the lump of ripe pu-erh tea which is naturally formed during the microbiological fermentation.
 The tea lumps only formed if spring tea is processed into the ripe pu-erh tea.
 If summer or autumn tea, due to tea leaf lacks moisture and contains less tea constituents, the chances of getting Cha Tou from summer and autumn tea are low.
 The ripe pu-erh tea made from spring tea leaves is very rare, so Cha Tou is very precious and often sought after among tea connoisseurs.

 When the fermentation of ripe pu-erh tea is well carried out, the tea lump was naturally composed because of the poly saccharide produced by the Actinomycetes.
 During the formation of Cha Tou, tea leaf is trapped inside the lump that contains no oxygen.
 In addition, the fermentation of Actinomycetes increases the temperature up to about 70-degree C. Those tea leaves trapped inside Cha Tou will undergo very fast maturation process, and produces very unique and sweet flavor.

 Cha Tou made out of Bao Dao Shan Ripe Pu-erh Tea